Hazel dormouse conservation

 Hazel dormouse numbers and range are in long-term decline.
 The main threats are reduced woodland management, fragmented woodland habitats and the impacts of climate change.
 Conservation predominantly focuses on improving woodlands and reducing fragmentation.

 Hazel dormice are a Species of Conservation Concern.
 The national dormouse conservation plan aims to maintain dormice where they still exist, enhance populations where possible and reintroduce dormice to areas where they’re now extinct.

 Maintaining our remaining dormice

 We need to know where dormice remain if we to help them and we need to know that our conservation efforts are working.
-The National Dormouse Monitoring Programme (NDMP), set up in 1988 and managed by us, collects long-term data from dormouse boxes to shows us how the UK population is doing.
-There are hundreds of sites each with at least 50 dormouse nest boxes regularly checked for dormice.
+The National Dormouse Monitoring Programme (NDMP), set up in 1990 and managed by us, collects long-term data from dormouse boxes to shows us how the UK population is doing.
+There are hundreds of sites each with at least 50 dormouse nest boxes, regularly checked for dormice.
 We supply dormouse boxes at cost with the great help of HMP Humber.

 The National Dormouse Database (NDD), also managed by us, contains one-off records of dormice such as from cat kill or revealed during hedge cutting.